awsdocs/aws-control-tower-guide/doc_source/accounts.md

 ## About member accounts<a name="member-accounts"></a>

 Member accounts are the accounts through which your users perform their AWS workloads\.
-These member accounts can be created in Account Factory, by AWS SSO users with **Admin** privileges in the AWS Service Catalog console, or by automated methods\.
+These member accounts can be created in Account Factory, by IAM Identity Center users with **Admin** privileges in the AWS Service Catalog console, or by automated methods\.
 When created, these member accounts exist in an OU that was created in the AWS Control Tower console, or registered with AWS Control Tower\.
 For more information, see these related topics:
 + [Provision and manage accounts with Account Factory](account-factory.md)
 + [Automate tasks in AWS Control Tower](automating-tasks.md)
 + [AWS Organizations Terminology and Concepts](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_getting-started_concepts.html) in the *AWS Organizations User Guide*\.

 Also see [Provision accounts with AWS Control Tower Account Factory for Terraform](taf-account-provisioning.md)\.

-**Accounts and guardrails**
+**Accounts and controls**
 Member accounts can be *enrolled* in AWS Control Tower, or they can be *unenrolled*\.
-Guardrails apply differently to enrolled and unenrolled accounts, and guardrails may apply to accounts in nested OUs based on inheritance\.
+Controls apply differently to enrolled and unenrolled accounts, and controls may apply to accounts in nested OUs based on inheritance\.